This information is part of the Colgate University catalog, 2021-22.

 Students should achieve a C- in NEUR 170 in order to enter the major.
 Students not meeting this expectation must consult with the coordinator of the program before continuing in the major.

-- NEUR 170 - Introduction to Neuroscience completed with a grade of C- or better by the end of the first year
+- NEUR 170 - Introduction to Neuroscience completed with a grade of C- or better by the end of the second year

 - CHEM 101 - General Chemistry I should be completed in the fall of the first year